 |How to withdraw||Transfer money via the ACH system to another account or to a merchant.
 Alternatively, you can use your Albert Card but there is a $3 fee every time you do this.|

 |Notable features||“Albert Instant” offers cash advances up to $250 with no interest or fees.
 You only pay an optional tip.|

 Albert offers Basic and Genius level services.
 The basic level is free.
 It offers access to bank account services (backed up by Sutton Bank, member FDIC), budgeting tips, and the Albert knowledge base.
 You can also qualify for small cash advances at the basic service level.

-If you want that personal touch, however, you’re going to have to pay for Genius services.
+However, you will have to pay for Genius services if you want that personal touch.
 Genius-level service offers users cash back when they use their Albert accounts to pay for stuff.
 Savings accounts earn annual interest at a 0.25% rate.
 Albert’s “magic tools” monitor your money so that you know where every penny is going and why it is going there.
 And, of course, you get access to the Albert Genius team.